 Here are some of the most frequently asked questions about 24-hour elderly care.
 These live-in care FAQs will hopefully provide some of the answers to the questions you have about care in your own home in later life.

 Live in care is as simple as it sounds.
-A fully trained carer lives with you in your own home to help you achieve a higher quality of life and this can involve:
+A fully-trained, professional carer lives with you in your own home to help you achieve a higher quality of life and this can involve:

 ➤ Providing help with specific tasks